Dashboard

 A better email preheader

 By setting the preheader proactively, you get a much more useful view of the email in the inbox.
+That improved inbox view is the difference between a recipient who scrolls past and one who opens.

 Character limits per email client